KarelSchwab/blog/convert_boolean_to_choice_field.md

     ]
 ```

 You might have noticed the `apps` and `schema_editor` parameters to each of the functions.
-TODO: Add reason for them
+I won't go into too much
+detail about it but `apps` gives you access to *Django's historical app registry*.
+This lets us "travel back in
+time" and load our model in the state when the migration takes place and not our current version of the model.
+`schema_editor`, on the other hand, is *Django's backend-aware DDL helper*.
+It can be used when writing custom
+operations to execute DDL or SQL safely.
+We won't be using it for this example.

-These functions are rather simple and all they need to do is get the model and then copy the state beween the two
+These functions are rather simple and all they need to do is get the model and then copy the state between the two
 fields.
 It will be easier to understand by reading the code: